Yours3lf/rpi-vk-driver/README.md

 - I'll probably add something to indicate towards the developer that things are emulated or not supported at all.
 - Videocore IV provides some performance counters these will be exposed
 - Videocore IV supports some texture formats that are not present in the spec
+  - bw1: 1 bit black and white
+  - a4: 4 bit alpha
+  - a1: 1 bit alpha
+- vector graphics support?